Renunciation

 The process of establishing Right View also involves seeing through the fabrication of a "self", how we cling to and personalize existence.

 Most people take for granted that there is a self that experiences the world.
-Right View is seeing that it is clinging to the ingrained memories and perceptions created by the Five Aggregates that have created a fabricated sense of self.
+Right View is recognizing that it is clinging to the ingrained memories and perceptions created by the Five Aggregates that has fabricated the sense of self.

-Renunciation is the deconstructing of the fabricated self by seeing that since everything in this world is based on causes and conditions, ever changing, and the result of natural forces, none of the ingrained memories or perceptions of the world stored in the Five Aggregates can be taken personally as self.
+Renunciation is the deconstruction of the fabricated self by understanding that, since everything in this world is based on causes and conditions, ever-changing, and the result of natural forces, none of the ingrained memories or experiences created by the Five Aggregates can be taken personally as self.

-One realizes that there is no independent, continuous self operating in the background, and what appears to be a self is a series of interconnected causes and conditions that have created the false impression of a continuing entity or self.
-When the mind fully realizes this, it lets go of viewing the world from the view of a "self" and instead sees that there is only what is experienced.
+One realizes that there is no independent, continuous self operating in the background.
+What appears to be a self is, in truth, a series of interconnected causes and conditions that create the false impression of a continuous entity or self.
+When the mind fully realizes this, it lets go of viewing the world from the perspective of a "self" and instead sees that there is only what is experienced.

 When he attends improperly in this way, one of six views arises in him.